The Dog in the Manger (1978 film)

 The Dog in the Manger (Собака на сене) is a 1978 Soviet musical-comedy film directed by Yan Frid based on the eponymous 1618 play by Lope de Vega.

 Plot

 Teodoro, secretary of the Countess Diana de Belflère, is in love with the maid Marcella.
-The lady suddenly feels jealousy awakening in her as she watches the development of their romance.
+The lady suddenly feels jealousy awakening in her as she watches their romance develop.
 But conventions and burden of prejudice have strong power over the independent and self-willed Diana.
 She, who teases her noble fiancées, can not go so low as to confess her love to an uncultivated servant.
 Teodoro has no choice - he has to leave Diana's house and go to seek happiness in some other place although the souls of lovers belong to each other.
 Then his servant Tristan, a wily and witty scoundrel comes to the rescue.
-And Teodoro suddenly turns out to be an aristocratic nobleman, not inferior in his ancestry and wealth to Diana.
+And Teodoro suddenly turns out to be an aristocratic nobleman, in no way inferior in his ancestry and wealth to Diana.